An abstract approximation tool for mixed-dimensional and equidimensional modeling: Mathematical background

 This subcomplex allows us to take iterative traces of differential forms without losing regularity.
-We simply write $\tr^p$ for $p$-times iterated trace, whenever the domain and codomain is understood from the context.
-Throughout this article we will be working with this subcomplex in the mixed-dimensional setting, as iterative traces is a key ingredient to construct the desired cochain map.
+We simply write $\tr^p$ for $p$-times iterated trace, whenever the domain and codomain are understood from the context.

-We define the \emph{double-graded simplicial de Rham complex} to be the following:
+We define the \emph{double-graded simplicial de Rham complex} to be the product of the subspaces from \cref{eq: regular trace}:

 The exterior derivative is acting on the degree of the differential forms:

 When we consider the operator in \cref{eq: jump operator} acting on each domain $\Omega_i$ for each multi-index $i \in \Ic^{p+1}$, we get the \emph{jump operator}: